yexiaobo-seeedstudio/Grove-IoT-Kit/part-2-running-grove-with-azure/scenario-4-one-click-sos.md

-## Scenario 2: Sound&Light and relay
+## Scenario 4: One-Click SOS
-#### What problem does Scenario 2 solve?
+#### What problem does Scenario 4 solve?
-short description the scenario 2.
+short description the scenario 4.
 And how we do.

 #### Hardware setup